All You Need To Know About Being An Organ Donor

 Organ donation is the process of donating certain organs to another person upon your death.

 Many people view organ donation as a final altruistic gesture of helping others, and most religions support the act of organ donation.
 To learn about your religion's views on organ donation, see our article Religious Funeral Traditions.

 Every state has its own donor registry.
-Once you register as a donor in your state, you are officially an organ donor.
-The state registry will send you a letter confirming that you are an organ donor.
 If you've registered through your state's Department of Motor Vehicles, you may get a sticker or some other sign on your driver's license identifying you as an organ donor.
 In either case you will be in your state's donor registry.
-You do not need to have the confirmation letter or a sticker on your driver's license for organ donation to take place.
-You may want to tell your family, your health care power of attorney, and your doctor that you are a registered organ donor, so that they can advocate for and support your wish to donate your organs if something should happen to you.
-You may also wish to include your organ donor status in your advance directive.
+You do not need to have the confirmation letter or a sticker on your driver's license for organ donation to happen.
+You may want to tell your family, your Health Care Proxy, and your doctor that you're a registered organ donor, so they can advocate for and support your wish to donate your organs.
+You may also want to include your organ donor status in your Advance Directive.